What to Pack

 When you are thinking about how many jeans, shirts, skirts, or shorts to pack – pack with layers in mind.
 You can always take articles of clothing off if you are hot.
 You will also want to buy clothing while you're abroad.
-Most people who go abroad start to dress like a local because their fashion is way cooler and ahead of all the fashion in the U.S. Not kidding!
-Europe, China, and Japan are usually one or two seasons ahead of the U.S. in fashion.
-It is also exciting to look like a local and wear traditional or ethnic clothing.
+Most people who go abroad start to dress like a local because their fashion is way cooler and ahead of all the fashion in the U.S. (Europe, China, and Japan are usually one or two seasons ahead of the U.S. in fashion.)
+It's fun to look like a local and wear traditional or ethnic clothing.

 Regardless of how long your trip is, the most important item in your suitcase will be your walking shoes.
 A sturdy, comfortable pair of shoes is absolutely essential as you will have long days of exploring your new city.
 Many older cities have uneven, cobblestone walkways that can be dangerous if you are not wearing sturdy footwear.

-I know what you are thinking.
-How will I fit all of my shoes?
-The answer - Leave them!
-While abroad you are going to be doing a lot of walking.
-Don't overpack shoes.
-Pack only essentials - walking sneakers, comfortable flats or sandals, and one pair of low heels.
+While abroad, you're going to be doing a lot of walking so don't overpack shoes.
+Pack only the essentials - walking sneakers, comfortable flats or sandals, and one pair of low heels.

 Many males tend to underpack.
 It is important to pack nice “going out” clothing but not to overdo it.
 Many places will not let you in unless you are dressed to impress.
 Sneakers are not allowed in many nightclubs.
 Some essentials guys should add to their packing list: